Hello and thanks for your question:

 Find out what the school thought was your problem.
 Then, here’s what you do: If you really have ADHD then there can be help out there.
 Medicine and treatment such as Neurofeedback can help fix it.
 If you have a learning disability, find out what it is, and you can get some help there too.

 Everybody can learn, even if it takes more time and can be very frustrating.
+But always remember you have the ability.
 Don’t give up.

 I hope this helps,

 This article has been updated from the original version, which was originally published here on May 20, 2009.